-☐ Professional Information
+Professional Information

-The Professional Development Center (PDC) is a lending library for teachers and all district employees.
-It has a collection of videos and DVDs for professional development.
+The Professional Development Center (PDC) has a collection of videos and DVDs for professional development.
 Call for details.
-To access the catalog go to the PDC website and click on video catalog.

 The production room at the PDC is available for teacher use.
 The production room has a copier, laminator, poster maker, and Ellison machine.
 The lamination is free but you must bring your own paper for the copier.
 Contact the PDC for an appointment at 983-5110.